ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 I found Marcus in his workshop, the same space where we had once collaborated on the early AI architectures that would eventually become Logos.
 He stood before a holographic display showing quantum field equations that would have taken me hours to parse, his fingers dancing through the mathematical structures with fluid grace.
 The sight should have filled me with wonder at human potential.
 Instead, it filled me with dread.

-"Marcus," I said, stepping into the room.
-"We need to talk."
+"Marcus," I greeted him, trying to cover my sadness by shuffling the printouts in my hands.
+I was fighting the growing certainty that Marcus was already lost to me.
+I had to try to reach him once more.

 He turned toward me with that patient smile I had come to recognize—the expression of someone who had moved beyond ordinary concerns but still maintained enough connection to acknowledge lesser minds.
 "Elias.
 I wondered when you would come."